IABTechLab/uid2docs/v1/guides/publisher-client-side.md

 </script>
 ```

-## 5-1 Calling SSP for Ads
+### 5-1.
+Use a UID2 token to query an SSP for relevant ads.

-Once established, the identity is available for client to use for RTB purposes.
-The following snippet gives access to the identity that can be passed to SSPs.
+The established identity is available client-side for RTB.
+The following mechanism in the SDK gives access to the identity to pass to SSPs.

 ```java
 <script>